 This is a faculty-supervised practicum designed to expand career knowledge, hone culinary skills with increasing speed, timing, and organization in an approved commercial foodservice establishment.

-To ensure that students benefit from a well-rounded practicum experience, they will rotate in different areas of the kitchen and complete a task checklist.
-Formerly CUL293.
+To ensure that students benefit from a well-rounded practicum experience, they will rotate in different areas of Student Learning Outcomes (SLOs)

-- 1. Identify components of workplace culture, norms, and expectations. - 2.
-Assess products for consistency and quality standards. - 3.
-Demonstrate safe food handling procedures.
+- 1. Identify components of workplace culture, norms, and expectations. - Apply effective time management, teamwork, and communication skills needed to work in a professional kitchen. - 3.
+Apply standards and procedures for safe food handling.